-But truly understanding the type of funder you are, and matching with similar-minded nonprofit leadership, is one of the most important fundamental building blocks to enabling mission success and satisfaction.
+Understanding the type of funder you are, and matching with like-minded nonprofit leaders, is one of the most important building blocks to achieving your funding goals.

 Percentages given represent the percentage of the overall funding population that identifies as each type.

 Communitarian – doing good makes sense (26%)